 During the height of the neo-soul era, a fresh new face out of Philly arrived who went by the name of Musiq Soulchild.
 This was in the middle of the year 2000 and just before the digital age took over in music.
 As a result, most music fans’ first exposure to Musiq Soulchild was with the release of his “Just Friends (Sunny)” video that came out as a part of Def Jam’s “Nutty Professor II” soundtrack.
 Eventually, it would also become the lead single from his debut album “Aijuswanaseing” which released later in the year.
-For this article, we’ll take an in depth look at Musiq’s debut album, with quotes we were given exclusively from some of the creators of the album and Musiq himself.
+For this article, we’ll take an in depth look at Musiq Soulchild’s debut album, with quotes we were given exclusively from some of the creators of the album, Musiq’s original managers (Mike McArthur and Jerome Hipps), along with from the singer himself.

 We know that Musiq Soulchild comes from the streets of Philly, but did you know that he was literally homeless at some point?
 After making a name for himself singing everywhere from jazz clubs to street corners, he eventually found his way into Jazzy Jeff’s “A Touch of Jazz” studios.
-During that period of time in Philly, there was no other place you wanted to be as an artist, it was the mecca of hot music and where Musiq’s journey as an artist began.
+During that period of time in Philly, there was no other place you wanted to be as an artist.
+It was the mecca of fresh music and where Musiq Soulchild’s journey as an artist began.

 Vidal Davis: I remember this kid coming into the studio and actually he was homeless, Carvin [Haggins] took a big part of really looking out for him.
 We all took care of him.
 Musiq used to come in and sing, he was dope but a little pitchy and we knew we could work on it.
 We all came together and helped something that Carvin believed in and we all came in and achieved it.
 Musiq came in and we were working on Jill [Scott’s] album at the time, so we put him on backgrounds, just to get him into the mix on that.
 We had him around sessions and just watching him grow into the great artist that he is today.